Skip to content

 import { createPublicClient, http, formatEther, defineChain } from 'viem';

 // 2.
-Specify the details of your EVM appchain
+Specify the details of your EVM network

 export const demoEVM = defineChain({